jdossgollin/2018-paraguay-floods/README.md

 The below documentation will focus on how the _computation_ is structured, which is only a small piece of the thinking we did.
 If you can't access our paper, please contact us!

-## Why Make?
+## Code Layout

-Although it may seem needlessly complicated, using a `Makefile` (see [this resource](http://www.jonzelner.net/statistics/make/reproducibility/2016/06/01/makefiles/) for a good overview) lets us simplify our data analysis, particularly for projects where (like this) the computation can be done on a single computer.
-We've written our codes in python, but there's no particular reason why that needs to be the case -- `make` makes it easy to combine outputs of any arbitrary programs.
-Further, we get to separate the core of our data analysis:
+We use a `Makefile` (see [this resource](http://www.jonzelner.net/statistics/make/reproducibility/2016/06/01/makefiles/) to separate the key phases of our data analysis:

 1. Define parameters.
 This is done in the `config/` directory, and different files specify parameters for different parts of the analysis.
 2. **Access** data -- raw data is downloaded and put in `data/accessed`.
 Once there, it is read in but never modified.
 Consequently, we get a lot of data -- the entire globe is covered for the rainfall and reanalysis data -- and any subsetting is done later.